vickyzhoujy/w22/_lab/lab04.md

 Once you've done that, you are ready for the next step.

-## Step 7: A more detailed counting program
+## Step 8: A more detailed counting program

-Your job is now to copy countDucks.cpp to a file myProg02.cpp and make some changes.
+Your job is now to copy `countDucks.cpp` to a file `myProg02.cpp` and make some changes.

 First, let's stipulate that you may assume that everything in the input file is an animal, one per line&mdash;if someone adds "potato" or "bicycle" to the file, you can just assume that potato and bicycle are now to be considered types of animals.